shameekagarwal/shameekagarwal.github.io/_posts/2024-08-25-spark-advanced.md

   - replayable source - we should be able to re-read the data for the failed microbatch from the source. my understanding - e.g. kafka has the ability - read from specific offsets, as long as we are within the configured retentions. however, socket (the netcat utility we saw for word count) does not have this ability
   - our sink should be idempotent, so that we can upsert the recomputed data
 - finally, in case we make fixes, the nature of our fixes would determine whether or not the same checkpoint data can be used - e.g. if we add an additional filtering clause, the same checkpoint can be used. however, if we change our group by clause, spark would throw an exception if we try to resume our application
+- cleanup of old checkpoints can be managed by spark using `spark.sql.streaming.minBatchesToRetain`. it defaults to 100
+- the management of checkpoints can be made asynchronous
+- the state management can be implemented using [rocksdb](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#rocksdb-state-store-implementation) instead of the default jvm implementation
+- be sure before implementing either of the optimizations above

 ## Integration With Kafka